 2. The Trustees and SLT are strongly aligned around their perceptions of governance practices comparative ratings are shown on page 15.

-4. An open and transparent recruitment process for Trustees will be helpful to address the risks of a homogenous Board and “group think”.
+4. An open and transparent recruitment process for Trustees will be helpful in addressing the risks of a homogenous Board and “group think”.

-6. Board Behaviours & Culture scored quite well overall but there are some flagged issues and weaker areas of concern, particularly the need to do more to explore how board culture impacts on the reputation of the organisation.
+6. Board Behaviours & Culture scored quite well overall.
+Still, there are some flagged issues and weaker areas of concern, particularly the need to do more to explore how board culture impacts the reputation of the organisation.